vmstio/docs/content/infrastructure/search.md

 ### Operators

-- To exclude content using from a modifier, include a `-` operator as part of the search.
+- To exclude content using a modifier, include a `-` operator as part of the search.
 For example, `-has:media` would exclude any post that includes media attachments.
 - When you include multiple search terms or modifiers together, there is a hidden `AND` between each component.
 - There is currently not an `OR` type operator.
 - To search for a specific multi-word phrase, put the term in single or double quotes like `'Search Term'` or `"Search Term"`